echobash/dtdc-wine-assignment/README.md

 2. Make sure you have Python 3 installed.

+---

 ## 📦 How to Run

 ```bash
 python wine_assignment_solver.py test.txt
 ```

+---

-## 📦 How to Run locally with sample file
+## 📦 How to Run Locally with Sample File

 ```bash
 python wine_assignment_solver.py test.txt
 ```

-I've the sample input file with 5 people, each having 10 wine preferences test.txt— perfect for verifying your logic locally:
+I've included the sample input file with 5 people, each having 10 wine preferences (`test.txt`) — perfect for verifying your logic locally:

 ### Example: